 Especially popular are more traditional fixtures with a European flair, including many with additional features like dusk-to-dawn sensors.

 Other Energy Efficient Outdoor Lights

 Many other outdoor lighting designs are just as energy efficient, but do not carry the ENERGY STAR label.

 Like ENERGY STAR rated outdoor product, energy efficient outdoor lighting uses CFL or LED bulb technology to deliver cost and energy savings.

-The Casa Marseille post lights pictured above are a perfect example of this type of light.
+The post lights pictured above from the Casa Marseille collection are a perfect example of this type of light.

 This collection comes with efficient CFL bulbs that deliver the same amount of light (or lumens) as incandescent bulbs, but use far less energy (or watts) to do so.

 There are even new LED outdoor lighting designs that are now available.